 When you’re investing in property, negotiating house price is an essential skill.
-But, this is a skill that is useful, not just for property professionals, but for homeowners and first-time buyers as well.
-Today, we look at negotiating on the asking price and at how to deal with estate agents when buying a house.
+But, this is a skill that’s going to be useful, not just for property professionals but for homeowners and first-time buyers as well.
+Today, we look at negotiating the asking price and at how to deal with estate agents when buying houses.

 - How Do Estate Agents Value A Property?

 - What Estate Agents Don’t Do

 - Negotiating House Price

 - How to Deal with Estate Agents when Buying